swiftech/swiftmarker/readme.md

 SwiftMarker是一个轻量级的模板引擎

-> This project is published under Apache license

 ### Features
 * Lightweight and few dependencies.
 * Simple and easy to use but flexible.
-Only support basic expressions so that it can run fast.
+* Supports loop expression, logical expression and nested expression.
 * You can simply use dotted name like ```foo.bar``` to select params in data model.
 * Multiple types are supported to composite data model: array, ```List```, ```JsonArray```, ```Map```, ```JsonObject``` and even plain Bean object. you can combine them freely.
-* Loop expression
-* Logical expression

 ### Dependencies
 * JDK 8+

 ### Tutorial

-##### Initialize
+##### Quick Start

 ```java
 String strTemplate = "......";